Inselnova Wiki

 • Last-island protection.
 A Governor's final settlement cannot be seized.
 The Council will not ratify a charter that would leave a ruler without territory.

 • Self-colonisation.
-A Governor cannot colonise a settlement already under their own authority — such fleets arrive as reinforcements instead.
+A Governor cannot colonise a settlement already under their own authority.
+Such fleets arrive as reinforcements instead.

 • Duplicate charters.
-If you dispatch two Colonisation Ships to the same uninhabited island and the first fleet claims it, the second fleet recognises the new settlement as friendly and returns home safely — no battle, no ship lost.
+If you dispatch two Colonisation Ships to the same uninhabited island and the first fleet claims it, the second fleet recognises the new settlement as friendly and returns home safely.
+No battle, no ship lost.

 • No colonial grace period.
-A newly founded or razed settlement receives no protection — rival fleets already en route may land before the first wall is built.
+A newly founded or razed settlement receives no protection.
+Rival fleets already en route may land before the first wall is built.
 Escort your Colonisation Ship with a garrison fleet via Fleet to defend the claim.

 Envoy Vale